 5

-Sequential phases — each signed off before next begins
+Sequential phases — each signed off before the next begins

 1970s